Glossary of dance moves: Apple Jacks

 A step on the spot, with twisting foot and the weight on the heel, like this.

 Ball change

 Ball change is a movement where the dancer shifts the weight from the ball of one foot to the other and back.
 This is mostly used in jazz and jive.

 Basic (step / figure / movement / or pattern)

 A basic figure is the very basic step that defines the character of a dance.
 Often it is called just thus: "basic movement", "basic step" or the like.
 For some dances it is sufficient to know the basic step performed in different handholds and dance positions to enjoy it socially.

+Body roll / body wave

+In this the dancer moves the body like a wave in standing position from head to legs, like this.

 Box step

 The box step is a dance figure named so because the steps rest in the four corners of a square.
 It is used, e.g., in American Style ballroom dances: rumba, waltz, bronze-level foxtrot.
 The leader begins with the left foot and proceeds as follows.